fpsom/2020-07-machine-learning-sib/episodes/04-supervised-learning.md

 (rsq <- 1-(rss/tss))
 [1] 0.974028
 ```
-# This again confirms that our model is very good as the R_Square value is very close to 1
+This again confirms that our model is very good as the R_Square value is very close to 1

-# Exercise 2 - Calculate R_Square for the test data and check if the model is not overfit
+###### Exercise 2 Calculate R_Square for the test data and check if the model is not overfit.

 ### Generalized Linear Model (GLM)